FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

-# Podman-dbscaling-mariadbproxysql
+# Podman-dbscaling-mariadbproxysql For Home Lab environment.

-Final Plan: 3-Node Server with K3s, Containerized MariaDB (Master-Slave Replication), and ProxySQL
+Final Plan: 3-Node Server with K3s, Containerized MariaDB (Master-Slave Replication), and ProxySQL (proxy and mariadb workbench are optional)

 ##### Goal:
 A highly available and scalable MariaDB deployment with a dedicated master, two slaves, and ProxySQL for database load balancing, all containerized and orchestrated by K3s.